 A Simple Favour – Darcey Bell

 From a glance at the blurb, this is a book that I may have picked up only to put straight back down once I noticed the heavy focus on motherhood.
 A novel about a ‘mommy blogger’ whose ‘mommy’ friend goes missing.
 But it was a trailer for the movie adaptation starring Blake Lively and Anna Kendrick that caught my attention.
 I always like reading the book before seeing the film, so I requested this from my local library and I’m quite glad I did.
 Even when describing something relatively mundane, Whilst it follows a very similar narrative to Gone Girl, Bell has created an undercurrent of urgency which I felt was missing with the other thriller.
-After finishing the book I went back and re-watched the trailer and there seems to be considerable differences, so I am excited to watch and see their creative take on it.
+After finishing the book I went back and re-watched the trailer and there seem to be considerable differences, so I am excited to watch and see their creative take on it.

 On the Frontline with the Women that Fight Back-Stacey Dooley